ahmadreza-smdi/GymManagement/README.md

 # django-internship
-This is a django base project for my internship
+This is a python based project with django framwork. for managing a gym.